 The School of Agriculture, Policy and Development aims to create a supportive, fair and inclusive working environment for the benefit of all its staff, students, partners and visitors.

 We seek to enable all staff and students to fulfil their potential, and to foster a working environment that protects their physical and mental wellbeing.
 Work and study environments that support people to feel free to be themselves, while respecting others and embracing diversity, are more successful and innovative.

 We promote flexible working and good working practices, mentoring and coaching, mandatory unconscious bias training for those involved in recruitment, and extensive support for promotions.

-We are data-driven in our approach, using staff and student surveys, along with University-level data, to inform, prioritise and evaluate the actions that we take.
+We are data-driven in our approach, using staff and student surveys and datasets to inform, prioritise and evaluate the actions that we take.